 Among the top entrepreneurial communities

 Ranked among the world’s top ecosystems for entrepreneurs, Waterloo region offers business incubators, mentors, funding, and a supportive network of fellow startups – all you need to turn your ideas into a business.

 Because of these incredible resources, the area has been ranked one of the world's top areas for entrepreneurs.

 More about business at Waterloo

-- Arts co-op student leads a national project for Microsoft
+- Co-op student leads a national project for Microsoft

 - Entrepreneurship: more than launching a business